 By age one, 10% of babies will develop a food allergy, with egg and peanut the most common allergic foods.

-Participation in PrEggNut involves the mother being allocated to a diet containing different amounts of eggs and peanuts.
-Participants receive complementary peanuts and peanut butter, breastfeeding advice if needed, and dietary education on the introduction of solid foods to their baby.
+Pregnant mothers were allocated to a diet containing different amounts of eggs and peanuts, with participants receive complementary peanuts and peanut butter, breastfeeding advice if needed, and dietary education on the introduction of solid foods to their baby.

 For more information